 - Chlorophyll b

 We are all aware of the process of photosynthesis in small plants.
-Let us have a detailed view of the photosynthesis in higher plants.
+Let us have a detailed look at the photosynthesis in higher plants notes to explore the process of photosynthesis in higher plants.

 Processes Of Photosynthesis in Higher Plants